william-masdon-oracle/ai-gpu-solutions/Thingsboard/provision/provision.md

 ## Task 2: Access Thingsboard UI

-1. In few minutes the status of recently created  instance will change from **Provisioning** to **Running**
+1. In a few minutes the status of recently created  instance will change from **Provisioning** to **Running**

     ![Running Thingsboard Instance](images/thingsboard_vm_running.png)

-Wait for a minute or two before accessing the thingsboard UI using the browser.
-You can access it by copying the IP address of the instance and adding port 8080 to it.
-So complete address would be IP_Address:8080.
-Please find it below in the image
+When the ThingsBoard VM is ready, it may take up to an additional 2 minutes for the ThingsBoard UI to initialize.
+After that, you can access it on the public IP of the instance via port 80, making the complete address ‘http://<PublicIP>:8080,’ as shown in the image below.

 ![UI Thingsboard](images/thingsboard_ui.png)